valeriog2023/Networks/VXLAN and EVPN.md

 router bgp 65001
    router-id 1.1.1.201
-   update wait-install  ! this waits until the prefix is isntalled in hw before advertising it !
+   update wait-install  ! this waits until the prefix is installed in hw before advertising it !
    !
 This is required not to activate overlay evpn peering in ipv4 no bgp default ipv4-unicast